Shape analysis (digital geometry): Shape descriptors

 Shape descriptors can be classified by their invariance with respect to the transformations allowed in the associated shape definition.
 Many descriptors are invariant with respect to congruency, meaning that congruent shapes (shapes that could be translated, rotated and mirrored) will have the same descriptor (for example moment or spherical harmonic based descriptors or Procrustes analysis operating on point clouds).

 Another class of shape descriptors (called intrinsic shape descriptors) is invariant with respect to isometry.
 These descriptors do not change with different isometric embeddings of the shape.
 Their advantage is that they can be applied nicely to deformable objects (e.g. a person in different body postures) as these deformations do not involve much stretching but are in fact near-isometric.
-Such descriptors are commonly based on geodesic distances measures along the surface of an object or on other isometry invariant characteristics such as the Laplace–Beltrami spectrum (see also spectral shape analysis).
+Such descriptors are commonly based on geodesic distance measures along the surface of an object or on other isometry invariant characteristics such as the Laplace–Beltrami spectrum (see also spectral shape analysis).

 There are other shape descriptors, such as graph-based descriptors like the medial axis or the Reeb graph that capture geometric and/or topological information and simplify the shape representation but can not be as easily compared as descriptors that represent shape as a vector of numbers.

 From this discussion it becomes clear, that different shape descriptors target different aspects of shape and can be used for a specific application.
 Therefore, depending on the application, it is necessary to analyze how well a descriptor captures the features of interest.